lissa2004/WEDE-ST10270796-POE-PART1/README.md

 - Edge (latest)

 ## Future Enhancements
-For Parts 2 and 3, the following will be implemented:
+For Part 3, the following will be implemented:
-- CSS styling and responsive design
+- CSS styling and responsive design (completed in Part 2)
 - JavaScript form validation
 - Interactive elements
 - SEO optimization